 Definition of the Time and Sales

-The time and sales is the most detailed display of a market's trading information.
-The time and sales shows every trade that occurs, in real time, and provides a variety of information about each trade (e.g. the exact time, the direction, the number of contracts that were traded, etc.).
-Where graphical charts are used to provide an overview of a market's price movement, the time and sales is used to view every detail of a market's price movement, and therefore the two methods are often complementary to each other.
+The time and sales are the most detailed display of a market's trading information.
+The time and sales show every trade that occurs, in real time, and provides a variety of information about each trade (e.g. the exact time, the direction, the number of contracts that were traded, etc.).
+Where graphical charts are used to provide an overview of a market's price movement, the time and sales are used to view every detail of a market's price movement, and therefore the two methods are often complementary to each other.

 Explanation of the Time and Sales

-The time and sales includes every trade that occurs for a market, and provides a variety of information about each trade:
+The time and sales include every trade that occurs for a market, and provides a variety of information about each trade:

 - Date and Time - The date and exact time that the trade occurred

 - Direction - Whether the trade was a buying trade or a selling trade

 - Price - The price at which the trade occurred